GangOfFive/javascript-style-guide/README.md

         special = false;
     ~~~

  - Declare unassigned variables last.
 This is helpful when later on you might
    need to assign a variable depending on one of the previous assigned variables.

-    ~~~
+    ~~~javascript
     // bad
     var i, length, special,
         items = getItems(),